Dn-Programming-Core-Management/Dn-Wiki/0CC vs FT effects type order.md

 # 0CC vs FT effect type order

-0CC for some reason uses a slightly different effects type order within the tracker, but converts to FT 050B+ effects type order when saved to a file.
+0CC for some reason converts to a slightly different effect type order when reading, but converts *back* to FT 050B+ effects type order when saved to a file.

 In Dn-FT v.0.5.0.0, this conversion logic was disturbed, resulting in 0CC effects type order not being properly converted back to FT 050B+ when saving.
 This issue has been fixed in [commit df78460](https://github.com/Dn-Programming-Core-Management/Dn-FamiTracker/commit/df78460aae403daf2bb68891c788248bbc8a8a02).